You are here

 He fiddled with his phone instead, checking his mail and his messages on Facebook.
 There were none in either place.
 He frowned, then scanned through his “Atlanta filter,” which was starting to feel like pouring salt in a wound, but he couldn’t seem to stop himself.
 He scanned through page after page of people who had welcomed him at the bar, who had bought him a round and accepted his, of men he’d slept with and women he’d shopped with.
 He scrolled through the lives of his coworkers and his acquaintances, saw them laughing and kissing and teasing each other about the previous night out.
 They’d give him a quick note if he nudged them, but not once in six months had any of them instigated contact with him—not even the ones who were unemployed like himself.

 Scrolling down a little farther in the feed, Miles saw a name highlighted at the beginning of a notification, and old habits made his heart flutter.
 Then he saw what the notification was, and his heart turned cold.

 Miles stared at the screen for a few seconds more.
 Then he tucked the phone back into his pocket, shoved his hands under his armpits, and walked up to the edge of the forest.

-He took an unconscious step forward.
+He took a step forward.

-And then the back door to the shop opened, and the spell was broken.
+The back door to the shop opened, and the spell was broken.